csivitu/ctf-challenges/forensics/unseen/README.md

 - [nyc.jpg](./nyc.jpg)

 ```
 With his dying breath, Prof. Ter Stegen hands us an image and a recording.
-He tells us that the image is least significant but is a numerical key to the recording and the recording hides the answer.
+He tells us that the image is least significant, but is a numerical key to the recording and the recording hides the answer.
 It may seem as though it's all for nothing, but trust me it's not.
 ```

 ## Exploit